Hearing seeks insight into blowout on a Boeing jet that pilots said threw the flight into 'chaos'

-The midflight blowout of a panel from a Boeing 737 Max jet was so powerful that it blew open the plane’s cockpit door and tore off the co-pilot’s headset, and federal investigators began questioning officials from Boeing and its key supplier on Tuesday to understand how the accident occurred.

-“It was chaos,” the co-pilot of that Alaska Airlines flight on Jan.
-5 flight said in documents released by the National Transportation Safety Board.
+Boeing factory workers say they were pressured to work too fast and asked to perform jobs that they weren’t qualified for, including opening and closing the door plug that later blew off an Alaska Airlines jet.

-Comments of the pilots, factory workers at Boeing and other people were released as the safety board held a rare investigative hearing into the blowout, an accident that further tarnished Boeing's safety reputation and left it facing new legal jeopardy.
+Those accounts from inside the company were disclosed Tuesday, as federal investigators opened a two-day hearing into the blowout, which further tarnished Boeing's safety reputation and left it facing new legal jeopardy.

-The National Transportation Safety Board's two-day hearing, which began Tuesday, could provide new insight into accident that caused a loud boom and left a gaping hole in the side of the Alaska Airlines jet.
-The NTSB also released more than 3,000 pages of documents with details about the incident.
+A Boeing door installer said he was never told to take any shortcuts but everyone faced pressure to keep the assembly line moving.

+“That’s how mistakes are made.
+People try to work too fast,” he told investigators for the National Transportation Safety Board.
+The installer, along with other workers, was not named in probe documents.

-The captain described “an explosive experience” and said he couldn’t communicate with flight attendants, according to the documents.
-On the intercom, he heard flight attendants talking about a hole in the plane.
+The captain said it was so loud that he couldn’t communicate with flight attendants.
+On an intercom, he heard them talking about a hole in the plane.
 He decided to land the plane as quickly as possible.

-The pilots landed safely back in Portland.
-The door plug was found in a high school science teacher’s backyard in Cedar Hills, Oregon.

 The accident on flight 1282 occurred minutes after takeoff from Portland, Oregon, as the plane flew at 16,000 feet (4,800 meters).
 Oxygen masks dropped during the rapid decompression, a few cell phones and other objects were swept through the hole in the plane, passengers were terrified by wind and roaring noise, but miraculously there were no major injuries.

-“This was quite traumatic to the crew and passengers,” NTSB Chair Jennifer Homendy said as Tuesday's hearing began, speaking to anyone who may have been on the flight or knew someone aboard.
+“This was quite traumatic to the crew and passengers,” NTSB Chair Jennifer Homendy said as the hearing began.
 “We are so sorry for all that you experienced during this very traumatic event.”

-Homendy said seven passengers and one flight attendant received minor physical injuries.

 The NTSB said in a preliminary report that four bolts that help secure the panel, which is call a door plug, were not replaced after a repair job in a Boeing factory, but the company has said the work was not documented.
 During the hearing, safety board members are expected to question Boeing officials about the lack of paperwork that might have explained how such a potentially tragic mistake occurred.